World War III – A Scenario Worth Reviewing

 Tensions are high around the world.
 Some believe that the superpowers of the world are about to collide in a massive world war.
 Others envision a war with China or Russia in a one-on-one scenario.
 Either way, most know that something big is about to occur.
 Unfortunately, this might be sooner rather than later.

 Before I provide the scenario, I need to provide the context.
-I have challenged myself to use mostly recent news and these sources will be cited throughout the article.
-This article should also demonstrate that we should be looking at events as interconnected pieces instead of as a singular event.
+I have challenged myself to use mostly recent news, and these sources will be cited throughout the article.
+This article should also demonstrate that we should be looking at events as interconnected pieces instead of as singular events.
 It should also be noted that this is neither a worst-case nor best-case scenario.
-Instead, it is simply an exercise to help some see a bigger picture.
+Instead, it is simply an exercise to help some see the bigger picture.

 I want to start by reiterating an idea written about in RELOADED: An American Warning.

 “Have you ever noticed how throughout history, when the balance of power has shifted between two nations, a battle always seems to occur between them?”

 Recent headlines demonstrate a problem in this regard.
 Headlines like “G20 Summit proves China in control of world economy, not United States” or “United States slowly drifting away from global centre” or “China Eclipses the US to Become the World’s Largest Retail Market” and so on.
 We are watching a power shift; should we expect a battle?

 Consider the definition of “World War”: a war involving many large nations in all different parts of the world.
 This is actually much closer than many would like to believe.
 Consider the Baltics, the South China Sea, or the Middle East.
 Also, consider that over the last decade, both Russian and Chinese officials have repeatedly hinted at the idea that world war is not only possible but probable.
 The possibility of a world war is evidenced almost daily anymore if one were to review the material.